Nepal – Langtang and Gosainkund Lakes Trek

 Rimche to Langtang (3400m abs).
 Today we walk through the rhododendron and bamboo forests until we arrive at the newly built Langtang Village.
 A pleasant day of around 6 hours walking.

 Langtang to Kyanjin Gompa (3800m abs).
 This is an easy walk taking us maybe 3 hours to the head of the Lantang Valley culminating in the Tibetan village of Kyanjin Gompa.
 Here there is a yak cheese factory and even better … a bakery!
-Instead of sitting round and eating sticky pastries we’ll entice you to join us for a short afternoon walk to a view point at 4200m abs.
+Take time this afternoon to explore the village, read a book, eat cake or even go for a walk!

 Acclimatisation day in Kyanjin Gompa.
-Today we have a relaxing day with a walk to the summit of Kyanjin Ri at 4700m abs.
+Today we have a relaxing day … with a walk to the summit of Kyanjin Ri at 4700m abs.
 From the summit of this local hill we are afforded fabulous 360 degree mountain views.
+We’ll be back down in good time for lunch before descending back down to Langtang for the night.

 Rimche to Thulo Syaphru (2200m abs).
 We head down to the riverbed before ascending through the forest to the local community of Thulo Syaphro.
 This typical Nepali hill village brings a new feel to the trek and is the perfect herald to the second phase.
 As we enter Thulo Syaphro we will see the local Nepalis at work in their fields and tending to their yaks and livestock.
 It’s a great peek into local life.